llord1/llord1.github.io/LegalSurvey.md

 This question seeks to understand the current and demand for multilingualism in lawyering, based on past demand.
 These details may reveal sufficiencies as well as insufficiencies concerning the adequate legal representation of  Saint Lucian clients.
 Saint Lucia is a multilingual country, and a lawyer with multiple languages may stand a better chance of not only attracting a diverse and numerous clientele base; reduced language barriers would allow lawyers to better relay facts, arguments, and sentiments of clients with diverse backgrounds.

-10. Please rank the languages you use most often to communicate and your proficiency.
+10. Please indicate the language you use most often to communicate and your proficiency.

     1. Note: Selecting only "listen (understand)" encompasses scenarios where one can comprehend but not converse in a language.

-Row categories: First Language (most often used at home); Second Language (2nd most often used at home & elsewhere); Third Language
+Row categories: First Language (most often used at home)
-(3rd most often used at home & elsewhere)

-Column categories: Language; Speak/Sign; Read; Write; Listen/Understand; Overall Fluency
+Column categories: Language; Speak/Sign; Read; Write; Listen/Understand

 Language dropdowns:

-Not applicable

 Any form of sign language